fractaldotbox/seele/README.md

 Agents are powerful than ever.
 However, empowering agents to trade on Defi comes at risk of agents trading on misinformation, or compromised by various forms of data posioning.
 Oracles today are mostly limited to quantiative data (i.e. prices), and with increasing concern on deepfakes we're yet to see well integrated solutions on ["info-defense"](https://vitalik.eth.limo/general/2023/11/27/techno_optimism.html#info).

 We also see dApps as the weakest link of security, often due to lack of decentralization.
 Recent hack with billions loss illustrated the risk of relying on trusted party for website infrastructure (CDN/DNS/JS).
+Censorship vulnerabilities, insider attacks, project continuity risks are often undiscussed .

 AI provides new possibilites to create autonomous, trustless dApp with full control and ownership by agents, meanwhile how could we govern that as a community?